emqx/emqx-docs/en_US/getting-started/new-features.md

 description: This section lists the new features introduced in EMQX 5.0 and 5.1.
 ---

-{% emqxee %}
-# What's New in EMQX Enterprise 5.0 and 5.1
-{% endemqxee %}

-{% emqxce %}
-# What's New in EMQX 5.0 and 5.1
+# New Features
-{% endemqxce %}

-This section lists the new features introduced in EMQX after version 5.0.
+This section lists the new features introduced in EMQX Enterprise after version 5.0.

 ## Core + Replica Cluster Architecture